CuZzN187/Youth-Futures/README.md

 				○ Pending
 				○ Donate page can be edited/updated
 					○ Pending
-				○ New staff members and donors can be added and are populated dynamically on their respective area/page ○ Pending
+				○ New staff members and donors can be added and are populated dynamically on their respective area/page (Brad) ○ Pending
 		○ Polish - Pending